JayKimBravekjh/Bicycle-Collisions-in-Los-Angeles-2013-2018/README.md

 - Most bicycle collisions occured on dry road surfaces during dry weather.
 - Bicycles collisions occured 2% of the time during wet conditions.
 - There were no unusual conditions when most bicycle collisions occured.
-- Bicycle Collisions occur 16% more on intersections.
+- Bicycle collisions occur 16% more on intersections.
-- Broadside Collisions occured most of the time followed by Sideswipe collisions.
+- Broadside collisions occured most of the time followed by Sideswipe collisions.
 - Most bicycle collisions occured in the month of April and on Wednesdays.

 Bicyclist Collisions by year: